gorillatravelservices/gorillablog-en/_pages/six.md

 ---

 All prices in $US.
-Children must be at least 16 years old to be admitted to Gorilla Trecking and the Mountain Ascent.
+Children must be at least 16 years old to be admitted to Gorilla Trekking and the Mountain Ascent.
 Prices may be subject to changes by the Park Authority.

 ### GORILLA TREKKING